-- (i) Public notification is precluded for applications under R7A.5.2.1. - (ii) Subject to the exception in (iii), and (iv) limited notification is precluded for applications under R7A.5.2.1. - (iii) Waka Kotahi New Zealand Transport Agency must be given limited notification of an application under R7A.5.2.1 unless written approval has already been provided.

-(iv) The owners of 120 - 131 Benmore Avenue and 1 - 5 Meadowbrook Drive may be given limited notification of an application under R7A.5.2.1.
+- (i) Public notification is precluded for applications under R7A.5.2.1. - (ii) Subject to the exception in (iii) and (iv), limited notification is precluded for applications under R7A.5.2.1. - (iii) Waka Kotahi New Zealand Transport Agency must be given limited notification of an application under R7A.5.2.1. - (iv) The owners of 120 131 Benmore Avenue and 1 5 Meadowbrook Drive may be given limited notification of an application under R7A.5.2.1